 Processing of model results

-modelled sea surface temperature estimates were generated with Equation 2, calculating the sea surface temperatures at any latitude with the parameter estimates of each iteration from the posterior.
-The median and 95% CI of temperatures where then taken from all temperature estimates obtained at the latitudes of interest.
+Modelled sea surface temperature estimates were generated with Equation 2, calculating the sea surface temperatures at any latitude with the parameter estimates of each iteration from the posterior.
+The median and 95% CI of temperatures were then taken from all temperature estimates obtained at the latitudes of interest.

-The latitudinal gradient is calculated as the difference between the modelled temperature at the equator (0° latitude) and at the poles (90° absolute latitude).
-To facilitate comparison with earlier estimates, we also calculate the gradient with the temperature at the polar circle (66.6° absolute latitude) being used instead of the temperature at the poles.
-Given the sigmoidal shape of the modern as well as the Eocene gradient (see Fig. 4), these results are broadly comparable to a gradient inferred from the zonal average of equatorial and high-latitude temperatures, as has been done in some earlier studies (Evans et al., 2018).
+The latitudinal gradient was calculated as the difference between the modelled temperature at the equator (0° latitude) and at the poles (90° absolute latitude).
+To facilitate comparison with earlier estimates, we also calculated the gradient with the temperature at the polar circle (66.6° absolute latitude) being used instead of the temperature at the poles.

 Differences between Eocene and modern temperatures at a certain latitude were calculated by randomly pairing all iterations of the posterior from the Eocene and modern temperature gradient model, calculating the Eocene and modern temperature using the respective iterations, taking the difference, and then calculating the median (95% CI) from all pairs of iterations.